1337hero/weldporn/README.md

 # WeldPorn v2

-WordPress meets CSS Grid. designed and developed by [Mike Key of 1337 Hero, LLC](https://1337hero.com).
+Designed and developed by [Mike Key of 1337 Hero, LLC](https://1337hero.com).
 Weldporn is hyper-opinionated and developed to take advantage of modern CSS.
-It was developed for dethloffmfg.com and is released as a showcase of what CSS Grid can do for WordPress theme layouts.
+It was developed for dethloffmfg.com as a WooCommerce theme for WordPress.

 Contributors welcome.

 ## Features

+*I'll list them eventually...

 ### Licenses and External Assets
 WeldPorn is distributed under the terms of the GNU GPL v2